deivisonisidoro/api-solid/README.md

 Use the `yarn start` command to run the application

-### Use System of Email
+### Use System of Email and Typeorm

-Remove ".example" from "config.example" and add your credentials
+Remove ".example" from ".env.example" and put your credentials

+### Make Mihrations

+It exists a way of to run migration in the Typeorm, just type: `yarn typeorm migration:run`, with this command you will create the tables in you database

+## Documantations

+Ir is possible to see the documentations of project when access the end point: `http://localhost:3333/api-docs`